 - Find your bad backlinks that you’d like to disavow.

 Review your backlink profile by checking out your links in your Search Console property.
 You can compare that profile to what you might find in another SEO crawl tool.
-In the video linked at the bottom of this article, I’m using both Search Console and Moz to compare links.
+In the video linked at the top of this article, I’m using both Search Console and Moz to compare links.
 I’ve taken all inbound backlink with a Moz spam score of 80% or higher and targeted them for disavowal.
 I also grabbed a 68% spam score backlink showing in Search Console and targeted it as well.
 The point is you need to make sure you’re only grabbing backlinks that are truly toxic.
 The last thing you’d want to do for SEO performance would be to disavow a high quality backlink.